A Volume-of-Fluid method for variable-density, two-phase flows at supercritical pressure: Numerical solution of the governing equations

+Figure~\ref{fig:scalar_disc} shows a sketch of a two-dimensional mesh where the interface is identified (i.e., in cells \(i\) and \(i\)-1).
+The interface can intersect the numerical stencil used to evaluate \(\partial Y_O/\partial x\) depending on the cell and discretization order.
+Thus, \(\Delta x_1 < \Delta x\) must be determined.
+Notice here \(\Delta x_2 = \Delta x_3 = \Delta x\), being \(\Delta x\) the mesh size.
 The PLIC interface reconstruction at cell \(i\) could be used to obtain \(\Delta x_1\).
 However, the approach used in Dodd et al.~\cite{dodd2021vof} to estimate \(\Delta x_1\) is faster and more stable.
-The volume of liquid occupying the space between node \(i\) and \(i\)-1 can be used to estimate \(\Delta x_1\).
+The volume of liquid occupying the space between node \(i\) and \(i\)-1 is used to estimate \(\Delta x_1\).
 That is, a staggered value of the volume fraction, \(C^{i-1/2}\), is obtained from \(C^{i-1}\) and \(C^i\), as well as from the respective PLIC interface reconstructions.
 Depending on the interface configuration, this approach becomes exact (i.e., equivalent to using the location obtained with the PLIC interface).
 Even when \(C^{i-1/2}>0\), \(\Delta x_1\neq\Delta x\) is only evaluated if nodes \(i\) and \(i\)-1 belong to different phases.
-If, in fact, the interface must be included in the numerical discretization, the interface values used in the numerical stencils are averaged similar to Eq.~(\ref{eqn:faceavg}).

-As an example, the discretization of \(\nabla Y_1\) in the convective term \(\vec{u}_{m}\cdot \nabla Y_1\) is shown here following the configuration presented in Figure~\ref{fig:scalar_disc}.
-The method shown here for derivatives with respect to the \(x\)-variable will serve as templates for the derivatives with respect to \(y\) and \(z\).
-For simplicity, the explicit notation has been dropped.
-This example covers the different scenarios that can be found when evaluating \(\nabla Y_1\) and can be easily extended to other directions and interface configurations.
+For instance, following Figure~\ref{fig:scalar_disc}, the staggered volume fraction is used to estimate \(\Delta x_1 \approx (1-C^{i-1/2})\Delta x\).